-Japanese combatants, 20,703 were killed.
-When the island was declared secure only 212 Japanese surrendered - less than 2 percent - because Marines and soldiers fearing that they would be murdered or mistreated if they surrendered simply put surrender out of mind and fought on, thereby increasing casualties to both sides.
-"Violations... can also result in a breakdown of troop discipline, command control and force security; subject troops to reciprocal violations on the battlefield or [in] P.W. camps; and cause the defeat of an entire army in a guerrilla or other war through alignment of neutrals on the side of the enemy and hostile public opinion."
+Cambridge University Press 978-1-107-13560-4 - The Law of Armed Conflict: International Humanitarian Law in War: Second Edition Gary D. Solis Excerpt More information a mere 146 prisoners were taken, all but 17 of those being Korean laborers.
+Of the military defenders, 99.4 percent were killed.43 "Violations ... can also result in a breakdown of troop discipline, command control and force security; subject troops to reciprocal violations on the battlefield or [in] P.W. camps; and cause the defeat of an entire army in a guerrilla or other war through alignment of neutrals on the side of the enemy and hostile public opinion."44

 The rapacious conduct of World War II Nazis as they crossed Russia toward Moscow and Stalingrad exacerbated a hatred in the Russian civilian population that led to thousands of German deaths at the hands of partisans.
-Michael Walzer notes, "The best soldiers, the best fighting men, do not loot and . . . rape, do not wantonly kill civilians."
-Strategically, battlefield crimes may lessen the prospect of an eventual cease-fire.
+Michael Walzer notes, "The best soldiers, the best fighting men, do not loot and ... rape, do not wantonly kill civilians."45 Strategically, battlefield crimes may lessen the prospect of an eventual cease-fire.
 War, then, must be conducted in the interest of peace.

 Does LOAC end, or even lessen, the frequency of battlefield crimes?
 Was Thucydides correct in noting, "The strong do what they can and the weak suffer what they must"?
 Can we really expect laws to deter violations of IHL?
-Idi Amin, who robbed and raped Uganda into misery and poverty, ordered the deaths of 300,000 of his countrymen, and admitted having eaten human flesh, died in palatial comfort in Saudi Arabian exile, never brought to account for the butchery he ordered during his country's internal warfare.
-Josef Mengele, the World War II Nazi doctor at the Auschwitz extermination camp - the "Angel of Death" who conducted horrific "medical" experiments on prisoners - escaped to a long and comfortable life in Paraguay, and accidentally drowned while enjoying a day at the beach with his family in 1979.
+Idi Amin, who robbed and raped Uganda into misery and poverty, ordered the deaths of 300,000 of his countrymen, and admitted having eaten human flesh, died in palatial comfort in Saudi Arabian exile, never called to account for the butchery he ordered during his country's internal warfare.
+Josef Mengele, the World War II Nazi doctor at the Auschwitz extermination camp - the "Angel of Death" who conducted horrific "medical" experiments on prisoners - escaped to a long and comfortable life in Paraguay and accidentally drowned while enjoying a day at the beach with his family in 1979.
 He was never tried for his war crimes.

 No law will deter the lawless.
 No criminal code can account for every violator.
 No municipal or federal law puts an end to civilian criminality.
 Should we expect more from LOAC?
-Geoffrey Best writes, "If international law is, in some ways, at the vanishing point of law, the law of war is, perhaps even more conspicuously, at the vanishing point of international law," but that is no license to surrender to criminality.
+Geoffrey Best writes, "If international law is, in some ways, at the vanishing point of law, the law of war is, perhaps even more conspicuously, at the vanishing point of international law,"46 but that is no license to surrender to criminality.

 Battlefield violations have always occurred, continue to occur, and will occur in the future.
 Despite training and close discipline, as long as nations give guns to young soldiers, war crimes are going to happen.
 Recognizing that unpleasant truth is not cynicism so much as an acceptance of reality.
 Why bother with confining rules in combat, then?
 The answer: for reasons similar to those that dictate rules in football games - some violence is expected, but not all violence is permitted.
 Are rules and laws that are frequently violated worthless for their violation?
 Are speed limits without value because they are commonly exceeded?
-In the western world, are the Ten Commandments, which are commonly disregarded, therefore, of no worth?
+In the Western world, are the Ten Commandments, which are commonly disregarded, therefore, of no worth?
 There always will be limits on acceptable conduct, including conduct on the battlefield.
-We obey LOAC because we cannot allow ourselves
+We obey LOAC because we cannot allow ourselves to become what we are fighting and because we cannot be heard to say that we fight for the right while we are seen to commit wrongs.
+"Military professionals also have desires for law.
+For starters, they also turn to law to limit